 Seared Scallops with Lemon and Garlic Pan Sauce

-Pan searing is the easiest way to make restaurant-quality sea scallops at home.
-All you need for a fabulous finished dish is a simple pan sauce like this one made with white wine, garlic, lemon and cream.
-Sides of mashed potatoes and sautéed spinach round out a great meal.
+A quick sear in a hot pan is the best way to make restaurant-quality sea scallops at home.
+All you need for a fabulous finished dish is a flavorful pan sauce like this one made with butter, white wine, garlic, lemon and cream.
+Serve with mashed potatoes and a simple green veggie like sautéed spinach.

 - Salt and freshly ground black pepper